 All financial aid recipients are reviewed for satisfactory academic progress at the end of each semester.
-The following criteria are used for determination of satisfactory progress: (1) A, B, C, D, and CR are acceptable indicators of satisfactory academic progress; (2) F, I, W, WU, NC, RP, RD, AU are not acceptable.
+The following criteria are used for determination of satisfactory progress: (1) A, B, C, D, and CR are acceptable indicators of satisfactory academic progress; (2) F, I, W, U, NC, SP, RD, AU are not acceptable.

-A more detailed explanation of satisfactory academic progress requirements at California State University, Fresno is available on the Web site at <http://www.csufresno.edu/studentaffairs/programs/financialaid/> or in the Financial Aid Office, Joyal Administration Building, Room 296.
+A more detailed explanation of satisfactory academic progress requirements at California State University, Fresno is available in the Financial Aid Office, Joyal Administration Building, Room 296.

 Federal Perkins Loan.
 Authorized by the Higher Education Act, this program provides a limited amount of low-interest loans to students who demonstrate an exceptional financial need.
-Currently students may borrow \$27,500 during the course of their undergraduate degree.
-Graduate students may borrow up to \$60,000 (including any amount borrowed as an undergraduate).
+Currently students may borrow \$20,000 during the course of their undergraduate degree.
+Graduate students may borrow up to \$40,000 (including any amount borrowed as an undergraduate).
 New borrowers begin repayment nine months after they graduate, leave school, or cease attending at least half-time.
 (Students who received funding under the National Direct Student Loan Program have a six-month grace period.)
 A repayment period of up to 10 years has been established by the federal government.
 The Higher Education Act also authorized certain conditions under which part or all of the loan may be canceled.
 Details are available in Student Loan Collections Services, Joyal Administration Building, Room 156.